jackcallister/jarsbe.github.io/_drafts/react-quick-start-guide.md

   <div class="circle"></div>
 </div>

->*This article will give you a high level overview of how to build user interfaces in React JS.
-You'll learn just enough to get started.
-Grab this [boilerplate](https://github.com/jarsbe/react-quick-start-guide) to follow along, the instructions are in the repository.*
+>*This article will give you a quick overview of how to build user interfaces in React JS.
+There's just enough to get yourself started and nothing more.
+Code along with this [starter kit](https://github.com/jarsbe/react-quick-start-guide) (instructions in the repo) or just read along.*

 ---

 ## Concepts

 React has quite a small API.
 This makes it fun to use, easy to learn, and simple to understand.
-However, being simple does not mean all is familiar.
-There are some concepts to understand before you can get started.
+However, being simple does not mean it's familiar.
+There are a few concepts to cover before getting started.
+Let's look at each in turn.

 **React elements** are JavaScript objects which represent HTML elements.
 They do not exist in the browser.
-React elements represent browser elements such as an `h1`, `div` or `section`.
+They represent browser elements such as an `h1`, `div` or `section`.

 **Components** are developer created React elements.
+They're usually larger parts of the user interface which contain both the structure and functionality.
 Think of concepts such as a `NavBar`, `LikeButton` or `ImageUploader`.
-They are cohesive parts of the user interface which contain both the structure and functionality.

 **JSX** is a technique for creating React elements and components.
 For example `<h1>Hello</h1>` is a React element written in JSX.
 The same React element can be written as JavaScript with `React.DOM.h1(null, 'Hello');`.
-JSX is cognitively less effort to read and write.
-It's transformed into JavaScript before running in the browser.
+JSX is less effort to read and write and is transformed into JavaScript before running in the browser.

-**The Virtual DOM** is a JavaScript tree of React elements and components, it exists only in memory.
-React renders the virtual DOM to the browser.
-React then observes the virtual DOM for changes and automatically makes those changes to the browser DOM.
+**The Virtual DOM** is a JavaScript tree of React elements and components.
+React renders the virtual DOM to the browser to make the user interface visible.
+React observes the virtual DOM for changes and automatically mutates browser DOM to match the virtual DOM.

-With an understanding of these concepts we can move on to using React.
-We will build a series of user interfaces, each adding a layer of functionality on the previous.
-We are going to build a photo stream similar to instagram.
-Example applications don't get much better than this!
+With a small understanding of these concepts we can move on to using React.
+We'll build a series of user interfaces, each adding a layer of functionality on the previous.
+We'll build a photo stream similar to instagram - example applications don't get much better than this!

 ---

 ## Rendering

 The first order of business is rendering a virtual element (a React element or component).
-Remember, since a virtual element exists only in JavaScript memory we must explicitly tell React to render it to the browser DOM.
+Remember, since a virtual element exists only in JavaScript memory, we must explicitly tell React to render it to the browser DOM.

 ``` js
 React.render(<img src='http://tinyurl.com/lkevsb9' />, document.body);
 ```

-The `render` function accepts two arguments; a virtual element and a DOM node.
-The virtual element is then rendered into the given DOM node.
+The `render` function accepts two arguments; a virtual element and a real DOM node.
+React takes the virtual element and inserts it into the given DOM node.
+The image is now visible in the browser.

 ---

 ## Components

-Components are custom React elements.
-They can be extended with unique functionality and structure.
+Components are the heart and soul of React.
+They are custom React elements.
+They are usually extended with unique functionality and structure.

 ``` js
 var Photo = React.createClass({